dsgrid/evmc-supply-curves/README.md

 ```
 This automatically installs all project `dependencies` documented in `pyproject.toml`.

-# Usage
+## Usage
-`examples/basic_example.py` contains examples to create cost tables and use 1% resolution particiption data to determine (1) per EV costs of given a targeted percent participation and (2) estimated percent participation of various programs and scenarios given a per EV cost.
+`examples/basic_example.ipynb` contains examples to create cost tables and use 1% resolution particiption data to determine per EV costs of given a targeted percent participation.

 ```python
 from evmc_supply_curves.supplycurve_helpers import SupplyCurves